mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/05-scorekeeper-workshop/05-scorekeeper-workshop.md

 ## Activities

 1. 20 minute class - continue working on your scorekeeper app.
-Attempt the additional challenges if the intial app is completed.
+Attempt the additional challenges if the initial app is completed.

 ## Challenge Help